Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 ##########################################

 Describes the Platform expected behaviour, i.e., the way it is supposed to work and interact with its environment in the TEP context.

 The targeted operational processes are ...

+Within RM-ODP, the scope of the system is modelled as the set of roles it fulfils.

 System Capabilities
 -------------------